 In this paper, I developed a quantitative life cycle-economic epidemiology model that was used to measure the heterogeneous welfare consequences of COVID-19 and to investigate the properties of optimal mitigation policies.
 Using the calibrated model, I show that private mitigation plays a substantial role in reducing deaths and output during the pandemic, but there is large heterogeneity in the intensity of private mitigation across individuals.
 In particular, reductions in economic activities that contribute to the spread of COVID-19 are larger for individuals that are older, have higher wages, or have higher wealth.
-I also show that stay-at-home subsidies are superior to stay-at-home orders in that they reduce deaths by more and output by less.
-Furthermore, Pareto improving policies can simultaneously improve economic and public health outcomes, though the constrained optimal policy leans toward saving more lives while causing a slightly lower output relative to no mitigation.
+I also show that stay-at-home subsidies are superior to stay-at-home orders because they reduce deaths by more and output by less.
+Furthermore, Pareto improving policies can simultaneously improve economic and public health outcomes.

-Widespread vaccines may soon put the pandemic in the rear-view mirror in the United States and other developed economies, though the advent of variants that bypass existing vaccines still looms.
-Thus, the policy implications raised in this paper are valuable not only for pandemics in the future, but also in the present, especially for other countries where vaccines may take longer to be widely implemented.
+Widespread vaccines have contributed to putting the pandemic in the rear-view mirror in the United States and other developed economies, though the advent of variants that bypass existing vaccines remains a concern.
+Thus, the policy implications raised in this paper are valuable not only for pandemics in the future, but also in the present, especially for other countries where wide-scale vaccine implementations may take longer.